elastic/kibana/docs/development/core/server/kibana-plugin-core-server.i18nservicesetup.gettranslationfiles.md

 ## I18nServiceSetup.getTranslationFiles() method

-Return the list of translation files currently in use.
+Return the absolute paths to translation files currently in use.

 <b>Signature:</b>